MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

         await context.Response.WriteAsync("Hello World!");
     });
 ```
-32. right click and press **Cut**, and remove the empty line that was left.
+32. right click, press **Cut**, and remove the empty line that was left.
 33. Move the cursor right before the end of the Configure method,before the closing brackets,  and press paste.
 34. On the Quick Access Toolbar, click **Save**.